israelberger2/search_engine-/README.md

 ### Observer

 During the crawling process, whenever the `Updater` class finishes inserting a buffer of links into the database, it notifies the `Pagerank` class.
 The `Pagerank` class then calculates the Pagerank scores for the newly inserted links.
-This allows for efficient handling of dependencies and ensures that Pagerank scores are updated in real-time as new data is added to the database.
+This ensures that Pagerank scores are updated in real-time as new data is added to the database.

 ### Dependency Injection